UnaAdam/cebd1160_project_template/README.md

 ### Abstract

 For the purpose of this study we have used the Boston housing dataset.
 This dataset contains the data of different housing around city of Boston.
 The main assumtpion of this parametric model is that the housing prices will be influenced by the same factor in past and in the future.
-For decades, parametric cost estimate was used in order to predict the

-pportunity (what data do we have)
-- challenge (what is the "problem" we could solve with this dataset)
-- action (how will we try to solve this problem/answer this question)
-- resolution (what did we end up producing)
+We will analyse that data, and determine the nature of the relationship between the target variable and the other given attributes.
+If there is a high correlation coefficient between the two, we will create statistical model that will help us to predict the housing prices.

 ### Introduction